webjetcms/webjetcms/docs/en/redactor/apps/stat/README.md

 The statistics application allows you to view statistical information about visitors to your website.
 It is available in the Overview section of the left menu as a Statistics item.

 The following terms are used in the application:
-- `videní` - total number of pages viewed
+- views - total number of pages viewed
-- `návštev (alebo sedení)` - the number of visits by each person, where a visit is defined as the time during which the visitor has not closed the web browser.
+- visits (or sessions) - the number of visits by each person, where a visit is considered to be the time during which the visitor has not closed the web browser.
 So if a visitor came to your site and viewed 5 pages, 5 views and 1 visit are counted.
 If they close their browser (or don't view any page for more than 30 minutes) and come to the site again, it counts as another visit
-- `rôznych používateľov` - the approximate number of genuinely different visitors to the site.
-If a visitor visits your site, a cookie will be sent to the visitor, which will be used to identify them the next time they visit.
+- different users - the approximate number of really different visitors to the site.
+If a visitor visits your site, a cookie will be sent to the visitor, which will be used to identify them on their next visit.
 The validity of this cookie is set to one year, so even if he comes to the site for a relatively long period of time, he will still be considered the same visitor

 Please note: the storage of statistics is subject to GDPR consent to the storage of statistical cookies.
 If the visitor does not give consent to store them, the statistics are anonymised:
 - visit time is rounded to 15 minutes